xShadowCodingx/shadowcms/README.md

 ##### Hashing

 All passwords are hashing utilizing the `bcryptjs` npm library.
 No password should be stored as plain text.

+##### Sessions

+Sessions are handled using the `express-sessions` npm library.
+This is saved to a db that can be located alongside the other database within the */www/lib/database/* folder.
+However, this is solely for session authentication purposes only.

 ##### The First User